 How can I get a Fit3D scan done?

 After purchasing your scan package, you will create a Fit3D account.
 Please REMEMBER your password, you will need it for your scan.
-From there you can come in anytime during the scheduled drop-in clinic hours to redeem your scan.
-Scan clinic schedule is listed below.
+From there you can come in anytime during the scheduled hours to redeem your scan.
+Fit 3D Body Scan schedule is listed below.

-Only minutes after your scan, you will recieve your personalized results on your Fit3D account dashboard.
+Only minutes after your scan, you will receive your personalized results on your Fit3D account dashboard.
 We also ask that everyone who participates, reads the important information about the Fit3D Scanner below.

 |1 scan, 6-month expiration||$10|